-Total HIPAA, a HIPAA compliance documentation and training provider, explains, “A covered entity must implement centrally-controlled unique credentials for each user and establish procedures to govern the release or disclosure of ePHI during an emergency, automatic log off, and encryption.
+Total HIPAA, a HIPAA compliance documentation and training provider, explains that, “A covered entity must implement centrally-controlled unique credentials for each user and establish procedures to govern the release or disclosure of ePHI during an emergency, automatic log off, and encryption.
 This is especially useful to pinpoint the source or cause of any security violations.”
-In addition to encryption (see below), OpenVPN Cloud provides MFA and supports identity federation with SAML.
-Role-based and identity-based access control for systems holding PHI can be configured at the network layer for hybrid and remote workforces to help meet the Access Control standard.

-The Security Rule defines integrity as “the property that data or information have not been altered or destroyed in an unauthorized manner.”
-It requires covered entities to “Implement policies and procedures to protect electronic protected health information from improper alteration or destruction.”
+Within the Security Rule, integrity is defined as “the property that data or information have not been altered or destroyed in an unauthorized manner” and requires covered entities to “Implement policies and procedures to protect electronic protected health information from improper alteration or destruction.”

 The HIPAA Transmission Security standard requires covered entities to “Implement technical security measures to guard against unauthorized access to electronic protected health information that is being transmitted over an electronic communications network.”

-Covered entities must transmit patient data outside firewalls and other onsite security measures.
-Encryption ensures that ePHI is inaccessible to bad actors during transmission.
-OpenVPN Cloud helps healthcare organizations secure sensitive data by creating a private overlay network between systems and remote users using encryption and tunneling over the internet.
+Covered entities need to transmit patient data outside firewalls and other onsite security measures.
+Encryption ensures ePHI is inaccessible to bad actors during transmission.
+Cloud Connexa helps healthcare organizations secure sensitive data by creating a private overlay network between systems and remote users using encryption and tunneling over the internet.
 This ensures that sensitive information is always protected during transmission.

 The HIPAA Audit Control standard doesn’t have implementation specifications but does require covered entities to “Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.”